-(d) Share-based payments
+(b) Share-based payments

-For share-based payment transactions among Group entities, in its separate or Group financial statements, the entity receiving the services shall measure the services received as either an equity-settled or a cash-settled share-based payment transaction by assessing:
+For share-based payment transactions among group entities, in its separate or group financial statements, the entity receiving the services shall measure the services received as either an equity-settled or a cash-settled share-based payment transaction by assessing:

-- The nature of the awards granted - Its own rights and obligations
+- > The nature of the awards granted; and - > Its own rights and obligations.

-The amount recognised by the entity receiving the services may differ from the amount recognised by the consolidated Group or by another Group entity settling the share-based payment transaction.
+The amount recognised by the entity receiving the services may differ from the amount recognised by the consolidated group or by another group entity settling the share-based payment transaction.